Here are few basic concepts one should know before starting your acquisition:

 Where M is the magnification and NA the numerical aperture.

-Finally you should keep in mind that an higher magnification will give you a smaller field of view.
+Finally you should keep in mind that a higher magnification will yield smaller field of view.

 As we have seen before, in the equation the NA is directly proportional to n then, the higher the refractive index of the immersion medium, the higher the resolution you could have.
 However, if the immersion refractive index of the objective does not match the refractive index of the medium surrounding the sample we get spherical aberration.
 This is a phenomenon whereby the PSF becomes asymmetrical at increasing depth and the blur becomes worst.
 Therefore, matching the refractive indices of the immersion and embedding media is often strongly preferable to using the highest NA objective available.